lukabuz/pollitic/Readme.md

 ***success***

-> If the status is 'success', then there will be a data attribute with 2
+> If the status is 'success', and the poll requires a phone number to vote, then there will be a data attribute with 2
 > more attributes:
 >
 >  1. 'message' 		 The message will contain a string saying the SMS is sent.
 >  2. 'link' 		 The link will be the route that should be used for verification of this specific voter, as the link contains an unique id
 > to their vote.
+>
+> If the poll does not require a phone number to vote, the status will be success, and there will only be a 'message' attribute.

 ## POST: '/api/vote/{id}/verify/'